What is a chargeback?

 • Maestro card payments (Mastercard consumer protection applies to Mastercard debit and credit cards, not Maestro)

-Card payments which are not eligible for chargebacks include:
+Card payments which aren’t eligible for chargebacks are when:

-• Payments deposited into an investment or cryptocurrency account
+• The payment was for a deposit into an investment or cryptocurrency account

-• Payments made via an e-money wallet (e.g. PayPal or Curve)
+• The payment was made via an e-money wallet (e.g. PayPal or Curve)

-• Payments made as a donation to a charity
+• The payment was a donation to a charity

-• Buyer’s remorse, or not following the merchant’s return policy
+• You changed your mind (buyer’s remorse) or didn’t follow the merchant’s return policy

-• Payments settled more than 120 days ago
+• The payment was settled more than 120 days ago

-• Chargebacks for the same transaction which were already submitted or denied
+• A chargeback for the same transaction has already been submitted or denied

 Important: Submitting a chargeback without valid grounds or evidence may lead to a denial.
 For the full rules, see our Mastercard chargeback terms and conditions.